thosgood/this-weeks-finds/markdown/101-151/week127.md

 ∞! = (2 π)^1/2^.

 Cute, eh?
-Dan Piponi told me this, as well as some of the other things I\'ve been talking about.
-You can also find it in Bost\'s paper.
+Dan Piponi told me this, as well as some of the other things I've been talking about.
+You can also find it in Bost's paper.

 ------------------------------------------------------------------------